nodejs/node/GOVERNANCE.md

 The CTC may invite persons or representatives from certain projects to participate in a non-voting capacity.

-The meeting chair is responsible for summarizing the discussion of each agenda item and sending it as a pull request after the meeting.
+The meeting chair is responsible for ensuring that minutes are taken and that a pull request with the minutes is submitted after the meeting.

 Due to the challenges of scheduling a global meeting with participants in several timezones, the CTC will seek to resolve as many agenda items as possible